Car Seat Safety and Distracted Driving

 The car seat should:

-Once your child outgrows the rear-facing car seat, he or she is ready to travel in a forward-facing car seat with a harness and tether, up to the top weight or height allowed by the car seat.
+Once your child outgrows the rear-facing car seat, they are ready to travel in a forward-facing car seat with a harness and tether, up to the top weight or height allowed by the car seat.

 All states have child safety seat laws.
 These laws require children to travel in approved child restraints or booster seats.
 Some allow older children to use adult safety belts.
 The age when seat belts can be used instead of child safety seats varies, so check your state's rules.